Skip to Content

 In the UK we also have back bacon, which is what you guys call Canadian bacon I make the distinction here because the fat content is important.

-Overhead creamy chicken and bacon pasta served in a white bowl.
+Close-up chicken and crispy bacon pasta (linguine) in a creamy white wine and garlic sauce.

 Serving Suggestions

-The clingy sauce in this creamy chicken and bacon pasta begs for big pasta with lots of surface area.
+The clingy sauce in this creamy chicken and bacon pasta begs for long pasta with a wider profile than spaghetti, I use linguine.

 But there are plenty of other pasta shapes that work well.